beginning of content

 Sometimes, breastfeeding can be challenging.
 It's important to be patient and remember that both you and your baby are learning.

-Some of the physical challenges with breastfeeding can include:
+Some of the physical challenges that you may experience when breastfeeding can include:

-You can get help for many of these issues.
+You can get help and support for all of these issues.
 This might allow you to continue breastfeeding or return to exclusive breastfeeding if you choose.
+Mixed feeding is not a solution for breastfeeding problems as it can cause issues with low milk supply.

-You might worry that you don’t have enough breast milk for your baby.
+You might worry that you don't have enough breast milk for your baby's growth and development.
+This is a common concern.
+Knowing what is 'normal' development can help you identify baby behaviours that may suggest your milk supply is low.
 If you're not producing enough milk, there are things you can do to try and increase your breast milk supply.

 The best way to establish a healthy supply of breast milk is to breastfeed often.
+You can also increase supply by expressing breast milk.
 Check that your baby is latching on well and emptying your breasts.
-If you are struggling, ask for help from your midwife, lactation consultant or doctor.
+If you are concerned, ask for help from your midwife, lactation consultant or doctor.

-Signs that your baby is getting enough milk (after the first week of life) include:
+Signs that your baby is getting enough milk (after their first week of life) include:

 Baby with low weight

-You may consider mixed feeding if you’re worried that your baby has lost or is not gaining enough weight.
-All babies grow differently, and their weight may change at different times.
+You may consider mixed feeding if you're worried that your baby has lost or is not gaining enough weight.
+All babies grow differently, and their weight may change at different times, especially during their first 2 weeks of life.

 Depending on the situation, a health professional might suggest introducing extra feeds for your baby.
 You might choose to give your baby expressed breast milk for these feeds, or you may begin mixed feeding with formula.